 These six design principles would be:

-Modular: This principle allows different frequency of updates to the upcoming version.
+Modular: This principle allows the different frequency of updates to the upcoming version.

-Lean: This principle eliminates the unnecessary content in the core guidance.
+Lean: This principle eliminates unnecessary content in core guidance.

-Practical: This principle provides useful advice, examples, and templates in the core guidance.
+Practical: This principle provides sound advice, examples, and templates in the core guidance.

-Evolutionary: This principle ensures the evolution is focusing on the new trends and patterns in the business and technology.
+Evolutionary: This principle ensures that evolution focuses on the recent trends and patterns in business and technology.

-Collaborative: This principle ensures that the ITIL v4 framework is co-developed by ITSM professionals, not just by some folks from specific region or specific experience.
+Collaborative: This principle ensures that the ITIL v4 framework is co-developed by ITSM professionals, not just by some folks from specific regions or specific experiences.

-Flexible: This principle ensures that the ITIL v4 framework can be adapted and adopted as per the new practices like agile, devops, lean and etc.
+Flexible: This principle ensures that the ITIL v4 framework can be adapted and adopted as per the new practices like agile, DevOps, lean, etc.

-ITIL v3 focused on identifying operational goals, creating concepts, and fitting concepts to users.
+ITIL v3 focused on identifying operational goals, creating concepts, and fitting ideas to users.

 ITIL v4 focus would be on understanding humans, creating concepts, and building operational systems.

-ITIL v4 will focus more on understanding the customer and their experiences and driving business decisions from the customer perspectives.
+ITIL v4 will focus more on understanding the customer and their experiences and driving business decisions from the customer perspective.

 Cloud computing and its impact on processes

-Cloud computing will have huge impact on many of the ITSM processes.
-For example, change management, change requests in cloud environments can be triggered for various reasons as mentioned below:
+Cloud computing will have a huge impact on many of the ITSM processes.
+For example, change management, change requests in cloud environments can be triggered for various reasons, as mentioned below:

-- As per country’s new legal requirement all CSP’s should follow the ISO/IEC20K standard for managing the IT services
+- As per the country’s new legal requirement, all CSPs should follow the ISO/IEC20K standard to manage IT services.

-Change types in a cloud environment can be classified into three types as request for change for new requirements (RFC-FNR), request for change for resolving incidents (RFC-FRI), and request for change for routine operations (RFC-FRO).
+Change types in a cloud environment can be classified into three types as a request for change for new requirements (RFC-FNR), a request for change for resolving incidents (RFC-FRI), and a request for change for routine operations (RFC-FRO).

-- Examples on RFC-FNR: As per country’s new legal requirement all CSP’s should follow the ISO/IEC20K standard for managing the IT services
+- Examples on RFC-FNR: As per the country’s new legal requirement, all CSPs should follow the ISO/IEC20K standard to manage IT services.

-- Examples on RFC-FRI: An error or failure that has occurred in a specific software/ hardware with respect to cloud service.
+- Examples on RFC-FRI: An error or failure in a specific software/ hardware concerning cloud service.

-In ITIL v3, there was vendor management which focused on managing the UC’s (underpinning contracts) of the suppliers and Business Relationship Management to manage the relationships with the customers, potential customers and competitors.
-ITIL v4 will define practices and methods that will enable the organization to obtain different IT services from different IT service providers, providing seamless service and ensuring the SLA’s are not breached.
+In ITIL v3, vendor management focused on managing the UC’s (underpinning contracts) of the suppliers and Business Relationship Management to manage the relationships with the customers, potential customers, and competitors.
+ITIL v4 will define practices and methods that will enable the organization to obtain various IT services from different IT service providers, providing seamless service and ensuring the SLA’s are not breached.

-In ITIL v3, there was no concept of cyber-security, but ITIL v4 provides explicit process activities for risk, vulnerability and threat identification in application, information, network, business continuity, operations, and end user.
-All these would be encapsulated in Information Security Management which is generally defined in Service Design process area, aiming to protect network, data and systems from cybercrimes.
+In ITIL v3, there was no concept of cyber-security.
+Still, ITIL v4 provides explicit process activities for risk, vulnerability, and threat identification in the application, information, network, business continuity, operations, and end-user.
+All these would be encapsulated in Information Security Management, which is generally defined in the Service Design process area, aiming to protect a network, data, and systems from cybercrimes.